 Look at what challenges them, think about their needs and desires and then shape all your content in a way that helps them overcome their problems and live their dreams.

 Instead of just vomiting pieces of content after content, develop a plan of action.
 Go to the drawing board, there are many virtual ones available if that’s what you want, write down ideas for content that you have and how best to share them.

 Seek out the best sources to help you with the inspiration and information process, remember always give credit where credit is due.

-I’m sure you mamma taught you that.
+I’m sure you mother taught you that.

 Be passionate about what you write, master the art of storytelling and start weaving magical stories for your customers.

 Don’t start writing about anything that you want, you need to stick to what you know best, this is the way you establish authority in your niche.
 Make use of stats and data to help quantify what you propose.

 Stats not only help back up your claims but adding these visuals help you market your content.

 Consistency and relevancy is the key for content marketing, if you don’t have these under your belt you don’t have anything.

 Be consistent throughout your content marketing efforts, from writing up the content to sharing it, this will help you build up your content marketing brand.